PhilipRamkeerat/philip-portfolio/README.md

 # 🚀 Philip Ramkeerat - Senior Angular Developer Portfolio

-A modern, professional portfolio built with Angular 20, showcasing Philip Ramkeerat's experience and skills as a Senior Angular Developer.
-Features a responsive design with dark/light theme support and internationalization.
+A modern, professional portfolio built with **Angular 20** and **standalone components**, showcasing Philip Ramkeerat's experience and skills as a Senior Angular Developer.
+Features a responsive design with dark/light theme support, internationalization (English/Portuguese), and server-side rendering capabilities.

-## ✨ Features

-- **Modern Angular 20**: Built with the latest Angular framework and standalone components
-- **Responsive Design**: Optimized for all devices with mobile-first approach
-- **Theme Switching**: Dark and light theme support with persistent preferences
-- **Internationalization**: Full English and Portuguese language support
-- **SSR Ready**: Server-side rendering configuration for better SEO
-- **Performance Optimized**: Fast loading with optimized assets and code splitting
-- **Accessibility**: Following WCAG guidelines and best practices
-- **Smooth Animations**: AOS (Animate On Scroll) integration for engaging interactions
-- **SEO Optimized**: Meta tags, Open Graph, and structured data

 ## 📸 Screenshots